 Plan Your Activities

 You’ve picked out your destinations and figured out how to maximize your money.
 Before it’s time to take your trip, you’ll want to really make sure you’ve buttoned up your itinerary.
-Make sure you that the activities you’re going to do match up with the budget you’ve created.
+Make sure the activities you’re going to do match up with the budget you’ve created.
 If any adjustments are needed, either to your savings or to the itinerary, now is the time to make them.
-This way it’s fresh in your mind how the financial situation shapes up.
+This way, it’s fresh in your mind how the financial situation shapes up.